By: Naomi Matlow and Michael Youngblood

 By eating the food, meeting the chefs, getting close with our local guides who are proud of their work, by learning how we affect water quality, by witnessing how the Amazonian ecosystem plays an integral role in the basic functions of our own lives, our goal on this retreat is to impact how you interact with the natural world, becoming an advocate for it throughout your life.

 Are you ready to join Unsettled’s greatest adventure?
-Learn more here.
+Apply to Unsettled Amazon today.